 Lost is a portrait of my mother who died when I was young; her mother was institutionalised while she was still a baby.
 This 1930s/40s child’s bonnet is embroidered with rhyme that serves as a mnemonic, detailing the key stages of her short and often challenging life.

 Trousseau is a vintage linen box with 13 antique linens plus a census-style document that tells the stories of the women in my maternal line – a succession of laundresses, maids and char women.
 The biggest surprise for me was discovering that four generations of my family had lived around the roads where I was born and grew up.
 I had no idea.

 Stain attempts to communicate with my lost grandmother.
 These pieces are created in domestic materials – tea, fire grate polish, bleach and iron burn – materials that are volatile, unpredictable and liable to fade – much like my memory and connections.

 These pieces are my family and I made them with love.

 Classification of Unpaid Domestic Duties looks at my own class duality.
 The heart of me is defiantly working class but, after higher education and a 30-year career in publishing including 10 years at high-end style bible Homes & Gardens, I can no longer categorise myself this way.

 A ‘story station’ at the show included an audio of my tale (you can listen below) and I encouraged others to share something too.
 Big thanks to all those who chose to do so.

-And, if you are loving the look of the location and thinking “where IS that?” we were lucky enough to show in a fabulous building – the former Newington Library, Elephant & Castle, London.
+And, if you are loving the look of the location and thinking “where IS that?” we were lucky enough to show in the fabulous fabulously-faded former Newington Library in Elephant & Castle, London.

 Finally, I must pay homage and send huge thanks to my two amazing tutors for their unstinting, dedicated and generous guidance and support throughout this project: Master Artists Sadie Lee and Roxana Halls I salute you.